Adelaide M. Cromwell

 Adelaide McGuinn Cromwell (November 27, 1919 – June 8, 2019) was an American sociologist and professor emeritus at Boston University, where she co-founded the African Studies Center in 1959, and directed the graduate program in Afro-American studies from 1969 to 1985.
 She was the first African-American instructor at Hunter College and at Smith College.
 In 1974 she was appointed as the first African-American Library Commissioner for the Commonwealth of Massachusetts.
-She has written several books on black history, including a groundbreaking study of Boston's black upper class and a biography of Adelaide Casely-Hayford.
+She wrote several books on black history, including a groundbreaking study of Boston's black upper class and a biography of Adelaide Casely-Hayford.
 She died in June 2019 at the age of 99.

 Early life and education

 Adelaide Cromwell was born into a prominent Washington, D.C. family on November 27, 1919.
-Her grandfather, John Wesley Cromwell, was a well-known civil rights activist and educator, and her father, John Wesley Cromwell Jr., was the city's first black certified public accountant.
+Her grandfather, John Wesley Cromwell, was a well-known civil rights activist and educator, and her father, John Wesley Cromwell Jr., was the first black certified public accountant in the United States.
 Her aunt, Otelia Cromwell, was the first black graduate of Smith College, and her cousin, Edward Brooke, was a Senator of Massachusetts and the first popularly elected Black State Attorney General.

 Cromwell graduated from Dunbar High School in 1936.
 She received an A.B. degree in sociology from Smith College in 1940 and an M.A. degree in sociology from the University of Pennsylvania in 1941.
-She earned a certificate in social casework from Bryn Mawr College, and a Ph.D. in sociology from Radcliffe College in 1946.
+She earned a certificate in social casework from Bryn Mawr College in 1944, and a Ph.D. in sociology from Radcliffe College in 1952.